-Where to Watch or Stream The Sydney New Year Test
+Where to Watch or Stream The Fourth Test

-Fortunately, there are a variety of options for watching the New Year’s Test match Live in Australia.
+Fortunately, there are a variety of options for watching the first test match Live in Australia.
 These include Foxtel, Foxtel Now, Foxtel from Telstra, the Seven Network and Kayo Sports.
-Use this broadcasting guide to learn which broadcasters are televising Australia v New Zealand on TV, or how to stream the action live using a mobile device should it be more convenient.
+Use this broadcasting guide to learn which broadcasters are televising Australia v India on TV, or how to stream the action live using a mobile device should it be more convenient.

-Watch the New Year Test on Foxtel or Foxtel Now
+Watch the Fourth Test on Foxtel or Foxtel Now

-Alternatively, you can access the Third Test (Jan 3-7) with Foxtel from Telstra.
+Alternatively, you can access the Fourth Test Test (Jan 15-19) with Foxtel from Telstra.
 Foxtel from Telstra offers the exact same programming as Foxtel, but is often available at a reduced price and with no lock-in contract.
-With every Foxtel from Telstra package you can likewise stream the Boxing Day Test free using the Foxtel Go app and an eligible mobile device.
+With every Foxtel from Telstra package, you can likewise stream the Boxing Day Test free using the Foxtel Go app and an eligible mobile device.

-Stream Australia v New Zealand Online – 10 Day Free trial
+Stream Australia v India Online – 10 Day Free trial

-Seven have enlisted the likes of presenter Mel McGlaughlin alongside former Australian greats Glen McGrath and Ricky Ponting to head their TV coverage, which is the only New Year Test free to air provider in Australia.
-Spread between their Seven TV channel (NSW, Victoria) and their regional multi-channel 7Mate (QLD, SA, WA,TAS), the network will be providing live coverage of all Tests between Australia and the Black Caps, including the Third Test which runs from January 3rd through January 7th, 2020.
+Seven have enlisted the likes of presenter Mel McGlaughlin alongside former Australian greats Glen McGrath and Ricky Ponting to head their TV coverage, which is the only First Test free to air provider in Australia.
+Spread between their Seven TV channel (NSW, Victoria) and their regional multi-channel 7Mate (QLD, SA, WA,TAS), the network will be providing live coverage of all Tests between Australia and India, including the Fourth Test which runs from January 15th through January 19th, 2021.

 Seven won the free to air broadcast rights for test cricket from the end of 2018 from Channel Nine.
 The network’s deal runs through to 2024 and will also include the next Ashes series.
 It should be noted that there will be multiple ad-breaks during play, and there is also no TV replays available for those who want to catch up later.
 Likewise, you cannot stream Australia vs New Zealand via the 7Plus online platform, as Foxtel/Kayo have secured exclusive digital rights.
 The Australia men’s international ODIs and T20s will also not be available on Seven, their deal is exclusive to the televising of Test cricket.

-Stream the AU vs NZ Test on Kayo Sport
+Stream the AU vs India Test on Kayo Sport

 If you’re a fan of features that enhance your viewing experience, and like the idea of watching multiple games or sports at once over the busy festive period, then Kayo Sports could be your preferred choice.
 Not only do they have all of the same sports (including the KFC BBL, International T20s and ODIs), channels (12 in HD) and broadcasting teams as Foxtel, they are currently offering a 14 day free trial so you can decide if the service has everything you’re looking for.
 Kayo offers live streaming with eligible mobile devices and browsers, including select PC and Macs, iOS and Android phones and tablets, Apple and Telstra TV, the Google Chromecast Ultra, as well as Safari, Firefox, Chrome and Microsoft Edge browsers, with new apps and platforms arriving soon.